Deadwater.ai

 Why does a content OS matter for SEO?

-Better structure creates better context for both search engines and AI systems.
-That leads to higher topical consistency, faster updates, and pages that stay accurate as the business changes.
+Better structure creates better source context for humans, search engines, and AI systems.
+That leads to stronger topical consistency, cleaner refreshes, and pages that stay accurate as the business changes.